 Won’t heat — E63 error

-This step-by-step repair guide walks you through fixing won’t heat — e63 error on your Electrolux EFMG527UTT (Gas).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing the wont heat — E63 error on your Electrolux EFMG527UTT (Gas).
+With the right tools and parts, most homeowners can complete this repair in about 1–2 hours and save themselves a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.

-These signs point to a heating failure tied to the E63 error on your Electrolux EFMG527UTT gas dryer.
+Here are the signs indicating a heating failure tied to the E63 error on your Electrolux EFMG527UTT gas dryer:

 - The dryer display shows the E63 error code during or after a cycle